kulpae/cloudruby/README.md

 ## Installation

-Install mpg123, ruby 1.9.2, curses and json_pure with a package manager of your destribution.
+Install mpg123, ruby 1.9.2+, curses and json_pure with a package manager of your destribution.

 Then install the required gems.

 If you are using RVM:
 <pre>
-  gem install curses json_pure
+  gem install curses json_pure httpclient open-uri
 </pre>

 Without RVM you need to obtain write permissions with sudo:
 <pre>
-  sudo gem install curses json_pure
+  sudo gem install curses json_pure httpclient open-uri
 </pre>

 ## Usage